Published 11 February 2019 by Martin Gercke

 Other challenges include treatments, printing techniques and the use of materials such as glitter in paper products.

 Recycled fibre is an important raw material for Stora Enso, in line with our commitment to a circular economy business approach.
 We offer papers made from recycled paper as well as from responsibly sourced fresh fibre.
-Our corrugated board is made largely from recycled fibre.
+For example, in our newsprint paper production, both primary fibre and recycled newsprint paper made from 100% waste paper are used.
+We also utilize recycled fibers in some of our corrugated board products.

 The recycling process has been continuously refined since the 1960s when it was first industrialized, and today the possibilities are excellent for separating paper fibre from plastics, inks and other materials.
 Recycling has also become much faster.
 In the past, a typical cycle could be three to six months from putting a newspaper into a recycling bin to a newly produced paper product.
 Today, it can be less than three weeks.